luxonis/robothub-images/README.md

 2. Go to robot list and click on "Add new robot" button
 3. Copy the command to your linux device and robot should appear in the list of your robots in no more than 10 - 20 seconds after the installation is finished.

-**Supported operating systems**: currently we support all Ubuntu Server versions from 20.04.
+**Supported operating systems**: currently we support Ubuntu Server version 22.04.

 **Supported platforms**: x86 and arm64 (raspberry) and **only 64bit versions of operating systems are supported!**